 Macy’s funds food for participants who are not eligible for any other programming.
 The generosity of the employees and customers means people get food right away when they come to us.
 Macy’s also allows Poverello to be a beneficiary of their employee program “Bag Hunger” where each spring they host a food and fundraiser for the food pantry.
 This year, they’ve supported our Bowling for Food as Medicine event.

 Midway Specialty Care Center in Palm Beach allows Poverello staff to disperse healthy foods gift cards to their clients in Palm Beach.
+They also sponsor our Men’s and Women’s HIV support groups.

 Our Fund initially funded a program through our Eat Well Center that pays for groceries for those experiencing a chronic or critical illness.
 In the past, our fund has also provided support for our Live Well Center programming.
 They also donated to the effort in 2020 as well as providing emergency support right as COVID19 became problematic for all of us.
-This year, they’ve supported our overall programming with a Program Support grant for their Health and Wellness Initiative.
+This year, they’ve again supported our overall programming with a Program Support grant for their Health and Wellness Initiative.

 Out Clique has been a supporter since its founding several years ago.
 Last year, their fundraiser was a huge success, providing the Poverello Center with $7,500.
 Their video work has fueled informative dialogue about our new services and helped define what is so special about Poverello.
 They helped us get the word out about the community need during COVID19.